finnlestrange/71xn.github.io/_posts/programming/2022-02-16-WordleSolver.md

 > This code aims to find a list of potential solutions to a wordle problem, based on the known letters and the known letters in relative positions.

+### TODO

+* Still to do is to add in functionality such that potential solutions are ranked based on their English language frequency to find more optimal solutions.

 ## Demo

 ![](/images/programming/wordle.png)